Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Related Work

+After summarizing prior work on human cooperation (Section~\ref{sssec:related-hc}) and partial automation (Section~\ref{sssec:related-pa}), we analyze the main features of existing shared control systems (Section~\ref{sssec:related-sc-systems}), which form the basis for the design of \system{}.

-\subsection{Human Cooperation}
+\subsubsection{Human Cooperation}

-Human cooperation is often adopted by players with upper-limb impairments to reduce the physical and temporal demands of gameplay.
+\revisionCHI{Human cooperation is adopted by players with disabilities to reduce the physical and temporal demands of gameplay.
 Players typically request support when games require rapid inputs, precise movements, or multiple simultaneous commands, which they may struggle to execute consistently.
-At the same time, they prefer to retain control over the core aspects of gameplay, delegating only secondary tasks to the copilot~\cite{ahmetovic2025shared}.
+At the same time, they prefer to retain control over the core aspects of gameplay, delegating only secondary tasks to the copilot~\cite{ahmetovic2026shared}.}

 Commercial implementations of human cooperation typically allow two players to control all game actions simultaneously, through two separate game controllers.
 Both Microsoft's \textit{Xbox} and Sony's \textit{PlayStation} consoles provide integrated human cooperation solutions with the intent of improving game accessibility.
-Microsoft's \textit{Xbox Controller Assist}~\cite{xboxControllerAssist}, is available on both \textit{Xbox} consoles and \textit{Windows} PC, enabling the pairing of two \textit{Xbox} controllers for collaborative play.
-Similarly, human cooperation is supported on \textit{PlayStation} consoles, though it requires one controller to be a \textit{PS5 Access Controller}~\cite{ps5AccessController}.
-Finally, the \textit{Titan Two} adapter~\cite{titanTwo} is a third-party tool that, unlike the previous solutions, also enables remote human cooperation.
+In contrast, the \textit{Titan Two} adapter~\cite{titanTwo} is a third-party physical tool that also enables remote human cooperation.